(A) Purpose

 (1) Each hospital and CSN program shall ensure that all incidents are thoroughly and comprehensively reviewed and analyzed:

-(a) At the time of submission, on an individual basis, for adequacy of documentation and to effect necessary follow-up; and,
+(a) At the time of submission, on an individual basis, for adequacy of documentation and necessity for follow-up; and

-(b) At regular intervals and yearly, on an aggregate basis, to determine trends or patterns indicative of a need for corrective action.
+(b) At regular intervals and yearly, on an aggregate basis, to determine rends or patters indicative of a need for corrective action.
+Such information shall be made available to the ODMH office of quality assurance and improvement.

-(2) At regular intervals, the ODMH office of quality assurance/improvement shall supply hospitals/facilities with aggregate data on incidents.
+(2) At regular intervals, the ODMH office of quality assurance and improvement shall supply RPHs with aggregate data on incidents.

-The CEO of each hospital shall be responsible for prescribing guidelines for implementation of this rule.
+The CEO of each RPH shall be responsible for prescribing guidelines for implementation of this rule.

 (B) The provisions of this rule shall be applicable to all RPHs providing services under the managing responsibility of the department.